top of page

 The Issues

 "My entire life has been devoted to helping solve the issues that matter most in people’s lives – that includes strengthening economies across the country and globe.
 I am a life-long humanitarian and problem-solver, and I care deeply about Troy.
-I have steered our city through a global pandemic and helped us come out on top.
-I am ready to keep doing the hard work to ensure we seize the bright future that I know is ahead."

 Join Us